sayanee/archives/_posts/2011-08-24-30-books-that-changed-my-life.md

 12. [Losing my Virginity](/losing-my-virginity-by-richard-branson) by Richard Branson [Autobiography]

   > Convention dictates that a company should look after its shareholders first, its customers next and last of all worry about its employees.
 Virgin does the opposite.
 For us, our **employees matter most**.
-It just seems common sense to me that if you start off with a happy,** well-motivated workforce**, you’re much more likely to have **happy customers**.
-And in due course the resulting profits will make you s**hareholders happy**.
+It just seems common sense to me that if you start off with a happy, **well-motivated workforce**, you’re much more likely to have **happy customers**.
+And in due course the resulting profits will make you **shareholders happy**.

 13. [Stumbling on Happiness](/stumbling-on-happiness) by Daniel Gilbert [How to be happy and striking psychological tests]

-  > wonderful things are especially wonderful for the first time they happen, but** their wonderfulness wanes with repetition**. … another way to beat habituation is to increase the amount of time that separates repetitions of the experience.
+  > wonderful things are especially wonderful for the first time they happen, but **their wonderfulness wanes with repetition**. … another way to beat habituation is to increase the amount of time that separates repetitions of the experience.

 14. [Start with WHY](start-with-why) by Simon Sinek [Why first, then how and what]